-Students are required to provide an annual report on their progress by September 1 each year, starting year two of their program.
+The Advisor is the initial contact person for a graduate student in UF Geography.
+The advisor oversees research and the committee.
+When funded by research support from the advisor, the advisor also serves as the immediate work supervisor.
+Students are required to provide an annual report on their progress by March 15th each year of their program.
 For doctoral students this will include the Individual Development Plan, Program of Study, and Annual Activities Report.
-For Masters students this will include the Program of Study and Annual Activity Report.
+For Masters students this will include the Program of Study and Annual Activities Report.
 Templates for each of these reports are available on the Geography Department Website under Forms.

 1. Individual Development Plan (IDP) - PhD.
 The Graduate School requires that all PhD students complete an Individual Development Plan (IDP) with guidance from their advisor during year one, and that it be updated annually and reviewed by the student's advisor.
 The IDP is a planning tool for students, to be completed and updated throughout their academic careers at UF.
 An IDP helps students to assess and evaluate which skills and aptitudes would be most beneficial for the professional and personal goals they have after graduating from UF.
-The document is student-driven, and meant to be revised or updated periodically.
-The aim is to capture a student's changing set of tools, values, and interests, and adjust their goals in conjunction with the resources available to them in their programs, at their institutions, and their intended areas of expertise.
+The document is student-driven and meant to be revised or updated periodically.
+The aim is to capture a student's changing set of tools, values, and interests, and adjust their goals in conjunction with the resources available to them in their programs and their intended areas of expertise.

 Students are required to meet with their advisors at least one time per year to discuss and update the IDP.
-A copy of the IDP, signed by the student's advisor must be submitted digitally to the Graduate coordinator (graduatecoordinator@geog.ufl.edu) annually by September 1.
+A copy of the IDP, signed by the student's advisor must be submitted digitally to the Graduate Coordinator (graduatecoordinator@geog.ufl.edu) annually by March 15th.

 2. Program of Study - MA/MS and PhD.
 This form is completed by Masters and Doctoral students with the assistance of their advisor and supervisory committee.
 This form should be completed during year one, and presented to the student's supervisory committee for approval at the first committee meeting.
-Every year the program of study should be updated and submitted digitally to the Graduate coordinator (graduatecoordinator@geog.ufl.edu) by September 1.
-A copy of this completed form must be presented to the graduate coordinator for final graduation check.
+Every year the program of study should be updated and submitted digitally to the Graduate Coordinator (graduatecoordinator@geog.ufl.edu) by March 15th.
+A copy of this completed form must be presented to the Graduate Coordinator for final graduation check.

-3. Annual Activities Reports (AAR) - MS and PhD.
+3. Annual Activities Reports (AAR) - MA/MS and PhD.
 This report documents the student's accomplishments for the previous year (7/01/xx to 6/30/xx), including milestones achieved, presentations and papers published, as well as grants and awards earned.
-This report must be reviewed and signed by the student's advisor, and submitted digitally to the Graduate coordinator (graduatecoordinator@geog.ufl.edu) annually by September 1.
+This report must be reviewed and signed by the student's advisor, and submitted digitally to the Graduate Coordinator (graduatecoordinator@geog.ufl.edu) annually by March 15th.